Self-Managed Super Fund – for up to 6 members

 How do I register a Self-Managed Superannuation Fund?

-Does my SMSF need an ABN
+Does my SMSF need an ABN?

 My company is a trustee of my SMSF.
 Does my company also need an ABN and TFN?

-Must all members be trustee/directors?
+Must all members be trustees/directors?
 Really?

 When I lecture superannuation to my students I tell them that: